Bristol Music Trust Board of Trustees

 Andrew Nisbet – Founder and Chairman of Nisbets plc, the UK’s largest supplier of catering equipment, based in Bristol.
 Andrew served as High Sheriff of Bristol for 2012/13.

 James Wetz – James has worked for over 30 years in state education, 16 of these as a secondary school Head teacher.
 He is the current chair of the Centre for Social Policy linked to the Social Research Centre at Dartington, and chairs ‘The Green House Bristol’.
 He serves on the Governing Body of Bristol University, is a trustee of the Richard Feilden Foundation and a co- founder of he Consortium for Emotional Wellbeing in Schools.
 James was previously the Chair of Trustees of the Wiltshire Music Centre and his publications include ‘Urban Village Schools’ and a Channel 4 Dispatches programme, ‘The Children left behind’.

-Simon Cook – Simon originally came to Bristol to train at Bristol Old Vic Theatre School and worked as an actor in theatre, radio and television for twenty years, before setting up his own company producing small promotional films.
+Simon Cook MBE – Simon came to Bristol to train at Bristol Old Vic Theatre School in 1983 and worked regularly in theatre, radio and television for twenty years, before setting up his own company producing small promotional films.

-He is a leading advocate for the cultural life of Bristol and sits on the Boards of the Bristol Old Vic, @Bristol and the Bristol Cultural Development Partnership as well as Bristol Music Trust.
-He is also sits on the Regional Council of Arts Council England and Bristol University Council.
+He is a leading advocate for the cultural life of Bristol and sits on the Boards of the Bristol Cultural Development Partnership, Bristol Ensemble as well as Bristol Music Trust.

 Cllr Estella Tincknell – Estella represents Bristol City Council on the BMT Board.
 She is Councillor for the Lockleaze ward, is deputy Leader of the Labour Group, and Deputy Mayor with responsibility for arts & culture.
 Estella is also Associate Professor of Film & Culture at UWE.